“Sea glass: is the ocean’s way of telling us that if you give it something breakable, it will turn it into something beautiful.”

-Sea glasses always fascinate me.
-It is called a reverse gem because it is from man-made trash and was polished by ocean waves, while diamonds and gold were from nature but were polished by man.
+Sea glasses fascinate me.
+It is called a reverse gem because it is from man-made trash but are crafted by the ocean waves.
+While diamonds and gold are from nature but are designed and polished by humans.

-I believe this came from the main island and washed ashore here.
-I saw ones made from Tanduay and Emperador bottles, the popular hard drinks in the Philippines; their embossed marks still obvious on the sea glasses.
-The green ones might be from sprite bottles; the brown ones maybe from beer bottles.
+I noticed ones made from Tanduay and Emperador bottles, the popular hard liquor drinks in the Philippines.
+Their embossed brand marks are still obvious on a few sea glasses.
+The green ones could be Sprite bottles and the brown ones could be beer bottles by origin.

 It was disappointing and I could only hope that more people learn how to throw their trash properly.
 It’s simple.

-Look how the ocean waves transformed these trash glass bottles into such beautiful beach gems.
+Look how the ocean waves transformed these broken glasses into such beautiful beach gems.
 The ocean is doing a great job in recycling trash.
 Kudos!